Still worrying about getting out of bed in the morning, I did what most people do these days.

 “Do something to get your mind off of the problem.”

 Listening to this, now I am wishing and hoping that depression will release me.
-That I will have the physical and mental energy to overcome the internal struggle that has happened to me every morning since November.
+That I will have the physical and mental energy to overcome the internal struggle that.
+This has happened to me every morning since November.

 It is, in my opinion as someone who suffers from depression, very naive to say to them, “just do something.”

 That is all I am trying to do, is “something.”
 And that something is to get out of bed and get going for the day.
-Instead of seeking professional medical advice, I am trolling the Internet with an eye for anything that fits into what I am going through and fits into what I think I should be doing to get out of bed.
+Instead of seeking professional medical advice, I am trolling the Internet with an eye for anything that fits into what I am going through, Or what fits into what I think I should be doing to get out of bed.

 Of course, this is how I have spent the past 43 years as I concealed my depression.